luiscoco/GoogleCloud_Sample11-Deploying-to-Google-Kubernetes-Engine-GKE/README.md

 # How to deploy .NET8 WebAPI Docker Image stored in Google Cloud Artifact Registry to Google Kubernetes Engine (GKE)

-To create and upload the .NET8 WebAPI Docker to Google Cloud Artifact Registry repo, see:
+To create and upload the .NET8 WebAPI Docker image to Google Cloud Artifact Registry repo, see this github repo:

 https://github.com/luiscoco/GoogleCloud_Sample10-Artifact-Registry